Querying Data Using Worksheets¶

 p, the autocomplete feature suggests the alias as an option.

-After you run your query, you can explore the results table.
+After you run your query or queries, you can explore the results table.
 See Exploring the results table.

 Query Earlier Worksheet Versions¶